arbs-io/vscode-jwt-decoder/README.md

 ## JWT Preview

-The vscode-jwt-decoder extension uses the Visual Studio Code HoverProvider API to provide a preview of the JSON Web Token (JWT) JSON directly in the text editor.
-The HoverProvider API allows extensions to provide hover text displayed when the user hovers over a specific word or phrase within the editor.
+The vscode-jwt-decoder extension uses the Visual Studio Code hover API to provide a preview of the JSON Web Token (JWT) JSON directly in the text editor.
+The hover API allows extensions to provide hover text displayed when the user hovers over a specific word or phrase within the editor.

-In the case of the vscode-jwt-decoder extension, the extension uses the HoverProvider API to provide hover text for JWT tokens.
+In the case of the vscode-jwt-decoder extension, the extension uses the hover API to provide hover text for JWT tokens.
 When the user hovers over a JWT token, the extension will parse it and display a preview of the JWT header and claimset in JSON format.
 This allows the user to quickly view the token's contents without having to decode it manually or switch to a different tool.
 The hover text provided by the extension includes the header and payload and also consists of a button to decode the token.

 ![vscode-jwt-decoder-hover.png](images/vscode-jwt-decoder-hover.png)